TL;DR

 Life Cover, often called life insurance, is the most well-known form of protection.
 Its purpose is simple but profound: to provide financial security for your loved ones after you're gone.

-- What it is: A policy that pays out a lump sum to your named beneficiaries upon your death.
+- What it is: A policy that may pay out a lump sum to your named beneficiaries upon your death.

 - Who needs it: Anyone with people who financially depend on them (a spouse, children), anyone with a joint mortgage or significant debts, or those who wish to leave an inheritance or cover funeral costs.